Gouster4/DSO138/README.md

 Connect your TTL-UART-to-USB converter to the DSO138 and bridge jumpers J1 and J2 on the back of the PCB just like in the above manual.

+Or solder 10 kΩ resistor across JP2, and button on JP1 to have programming button which needs to be pressed while connecting DSO138 to power for programming mode.

 Unlock the flash of the STM32:
 ```
 sudo stm32flash /dev/ttyUSB0 -k -b 115200